zagaran/ecs-celery-autoscaler/readme.md

 See the deployment warning below for why a continuously busy queue is a poor fit.

 > [!WARNING]
-This package currently does not work for Celery beat scheduled tasks if `min_workers` is set to 0.
+This package currently does not work consistently for Celery beat scheduled tasks if `min_workers` is set to 0.
 Scheduled tasks will not run if the ECS service is scaled to 0.

 # Requirements